Summary of Whole Foods* grade

 Whole Foods Market, via its partnership with the Equitable Food Initiative (EFI), received credit for a pilot-scale commitment to track pesticide use in its supply chain and to support growers to shift to least-toxic approaches.
 EFI certification requires an implemented integrated pest management (IPM) plan that includes a stepped approach starting with biological controls followed by cultural, physical, and finally chemical responses.
 EFI growers also use the Pesticide Risk Tool (PRT) developed by the IPM Institute to track all pesticide applications.
 The Pesticide Risk Tool tracks total pounds of pesticides used and also helps growers identify high risk uses of pesticides to reduce.

-Whole Foods Market reports that it has met and exceeded Friends of the Earth’s ask to increase certified organic food and beverages to more than 15 percent of overall offerings or sales.
+Whole Foods Market states that organic food and beverages exceed 20 percent of overall offerings or sales.

 Whole Foods Market reports supporting U.S. organic growers in a number of ways.
 Whole Foods Market offers a Local Producer Loan Program for loans between $10,000 – $100,000 to support small-scale local and organic farmers.
 Whole Foods Market reports providing price floors for farmers via its Whole Trade program, which includes organic farmers, and supports farmer training and research on organic practices via support for The Organic Center, the Organic Farming Research Foundation, California Certified Organic Farmers Foundation and the Ecological Farming Association.